Regenerative Grazing

 1. Allowing the Grass to Recover

-After grass is grazed it uses energy stored in it’s roots to begin to regrow.
+After grass is grazed, it uses the energy stored in its roots to begin regrowing.
 This means the roots shrink in size, but they will eventually be replenished by energy from photosynthesis as the grass grows – unless they aren’t!

 If grass is grazed a second time before it’s able to recover, this forces it to pull more energy from the roots.
-This is called overgrazing and it can be devastating to the roots – and the whole plant.
+This is known as overgrazing, and it can be devastating to the roots and the entire plant.

 That’s why we plan our grazing moves and determine the stocking rate for the land based on the amount of time our grasses need for recovery.